 4. Conclusion

 This laboratory-based experiment showcased the vigour enhancement which also anticipates good overall crop performance under field condition.
-Among all the treatments, the influence of 50 ppm GA3 was found to be the most suitable growth regulator for germination and vigour enhancement of French bean, it revealed superior performance in most of the parametersviz., germination percent, shoot length, root length, seedling length, seedling fresh weight, seedling dry weight, vigour index-I and vigour index-II.
+Among all the treatments, the influence of 50 ppm GA3 was found to be the most suitable growth regulator for germination and vigour enhancement of French bean, it revealed superior performance in most of the parametersviz., germination percent, shoot length, root length, seedling length, seedling fresh weight, seedling dry weight, vigour index-I, and vigour index-II.
 Effect of both GA3 and IAA seed treatment also exhibited positive results over control but was not as effective as GA3 treatments.
 These findings suggest that GA3 could be a more effective growth hormone for improving seed germination, seedling quality, and facilitating initial French bean seedling growth.

-Further research is needed to specifically investigate broader range of concentrations and soaking times to establish a cleardose-response relationship.
+Further research is needed to specifically investigate broader range of concentrations and soaking times to establish a clear dose-dependent response relationship.
 Some research exploring the influence of plant growth hormones on seed germination and seedling growth in other plant species and their cultivars would be valuable for the growers.
 Studies focusing on the combining effect of the plant growth regulators as seed priming agents are also warranted.
 By finding out the proper plant growth regulators and their doses as seed priming agents in French bean, it would be very economically very beneficial for the farmer’s community.

 Disclaimer (Artificial intelligence)